top of page

 Best for Over-Achievers: Busy Buddy Tug-A-Jug

 The unfortunately named "Tug-A-Jug" is hands down the hardest toy I've had the pleasure of subjecting my dogs to.
-Out of all the dogs I've had in my life (Darwin, Sparta, Orion, Ellis and Arwen), only Arwen was able to figure it out (see her in action below).
+Out of all the dogs I've had in my life (Darwin, Sparta, Orion, Ellis, Arwen and Hazel), only my border collie Arwen was able to figure it out (see her in action below).
 However, I did bring it on a training session a few times, and a Jack Russell named Geronimo figured it out within 5 minutes.

 She figured it out eventually.